https://i0.wp.com/demerarawaves.com/wp-content/uploads/2024/03/UG-2024-5.png!

 The Guyana Human Rights Association (GHRA).

-In the wake of stirring allegations about the legitimacy of hundreds of millions of dollars in deposits associated with Assistant Police Commissioner and his family as well as a controversial decision to appoint Mr Clifton Hicken as substantive Police Commissioner, the Guyana Human Rights Association (GHRA) on Monday recommended politically free reforms.
+In the wake of stirring allegations about the legitimacy of hundreds of millions of dollars in deposits associated with Assistant Police Commissioner Calvin Brutus and his family, as well as a controversial decision to appoint Mr Clifton Hicken as substantive police commissioner, the Guyana Human Rights Association (GHRA) on Monday recommended politically-free reforms.

 “Develop a comprehensive reform programme to be promoted as a single package rather than something palatable to political parties,” the GHRA said.

-Saying there is no body or mechanism specifically dedicated to oversight the Guyana Police Force, that association added that even the Police Complaints Authority was being ignored by that law enforcement agency.
+Saying there is no body or mechanism specifically dedicated to oversee the GPF, that association added that even the Police Complaints Authority was being ignored by that law enforcement agency.
 “Devolved agencies such as the Police Complaints Authority tend to become sinecures for retired judges and treated with disdain by the GPF itself,” That association wants its proposed National Commission on Democratic Policing or some other similar mechanism, to hold a national conversation in partnership with communities to propose independent professional scrutiny of policing services rather than rely on an internal Office of Professional Responsibility.

-The GHRA said as part of its proposed reform programme, the Police Force’s functions must not be seen as militaristic.
-That association’s recommendation stemmed from its observation that the military characteristics of the GPF include the multiplicity of ranks of seniority; over-centralisation which insulates the GPF against accountability to communities in which it functions; Regional Commanders with low or no status in communities and little control over budgets; police stations that appear more prepared to repel an assault than welcoming of community members and finally, complete absorption and all-encompassing focus on crime-fighting rather than intelligence-led preventative security.
+The GHRA said as part of its proposed reform programme, the GPF’s functions must not be seen as militaristic.
+That association’s recommendation stemmed from its observation that the military characteristics of the GPF include the multiplicity of ranks of seniority, over-centralisation which insulates the GPF against accountability to communities in which it functions, regional commanders with low or no status in communities and little control over budgets, police stations that appear more prepared to repel an assault than welcoming of community members, and complete absorption and all-encompassing focus on crime-fighting rather than intelligence-led preventative security.

 Other recommendations include the creation of an oversight body by bi-partisan agreement to ensure broad-based receptivity of the Commission and the delivery of policing in inclusive partnership with communities with maximum delegation of authority.